Visualize and Assess Classifier Performance in Classification Learner

 Check Performance Per Class in the Confusion Matrix

 Use the confusion matrix plot to understand how the currently selected classifier performed in each class.
 After you train a classification model, the app automatically opens the confusion matrix for that model.
 If you train an "All" model, the app opens the confusion matrix for the first model only.
 To view the confusion matrix for another model, select the model in the Models pane.
-On the Classification Learner tab, in the Plots section, click the arrow to open the gallery, and then click Confusion Matrix (Validation) in the Validation Results group.
+On the Learn tab, in the Plots and Results section, click the arrow to open the gallery, and then click Confusion Matrix (Validation) in the Validation Results group.
 The confusion matrix helps you identify the areas where the classifier performed poorly.

 When you open the plot, the rows show the true class, and the columns show the predicted class.
 If you are using holdout or cross-validation, then the confusion matrix is calculated using the predictions on the held-out (validation) observations.
 The diagonal cells show where the true class and predicted class match.
 If these diagonal cells are blue, the classifier has classified observations of this true class correctly.